-[insert name / or supplier of DPO and contact details]

 We will continually review and update this privacy notice to reflect changes in our services and to comply with changes in the law.
 When such changes occur, we will revise the last updated date as documented in the version status in the header of this document.

 What we do?